-6.3 Recovery Principles
+6.2 Recovery Principles

-The following information is sourced from the National Principles for Disaster Recovery (February 2018).
+The following information is sourced from the National Principles for Disaster Recovery (February 2018) for more information refer to the Australian Institute of Disaster Resilience website.

 Disasters can deeply impact lives and livelihoods.
 Working with communities recovering from disasters is complex and challenging.
 These principles are a way to guide our efforts, our approach, our planning and our decision-making.